haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-local-tutorial/index.md

 ## Defining restraints for docking

 Before setting up the docking we need first to generate distance restraint files in a format suitable for HADDOCK.
-HADDOCK uses [CNS][link-cns] as computational engine.
+HADDOCK uses [CNS][link-cns]{:target="_blank"} as computational engine.
 A description of the format for the various restraint types supported by HADDOCK can be found in our [Nature Protocol](https://www.nature.com/nprot/journal/v5/n5/abs/nprot.2010.32.html){:target="_blank"} paper, Box 4.

 Distance restraints are defined as: